 John Byng was born on 29 October 1704 in Bedfordshire, England.
 One of fifteen children, John, like his father, Rear-Admiral Sir George Byng, joined the Royal Navy and by the age of 23 had reached the rank of captain.

-In his earlier years, until 1739, Byng was stationed around an uneventful Mediterranean.
-Then, probably due to his father’s success and influence, John’s rights and titles increased and rose.
+Until 1739, Byng was stationed around an uneventful Mediterranean.
+Then, perhaps due to his father’s influence, John experienced a rapid rise up the promotional ladder.
 In 1742, he was given the governorship of the colony of Newfoundland.
-In 1745 he was given the title of Rear Admiral, followed by Vice-Admiral in 1747, all of which he obtained without having seen any military action.
+In 1745 he was appointed Rear Admiral, followed by Vice-Admiral in 1747, all of which he obtained without having seen any military action.
 His father, George, had been victorious in a number of naval battles, but when his son was finally to be tested it resulted in disaster.

-Admiral Byng is mostly famous for his notorious execution by the British authorities in 1757.
-This resulted from his role in the loss of the island of Mediterranean Minorca to the French at the opening of the Seven Years War.
+Admiral John Byng is mostly famous for his notorious execution by the British authorities in 1757 following the loss of the Mediterranean island of Minorca to the French at the start of the Seven Years War.
 Hostilities began in Europe only two days after the declaration of war in 1756 with a French attack on Minorca on 20 May.
 After a fierce yet inconclusive naval battle with the French fleet, the cautious Admiral Byng, charged with relieving the garrison at Minorca, decided to move his fleet to the safety of Gibraltar and from there recoup.
 But by 28 June, the French had captured the island.

 “Not Doing His Utmost”

 Nevertheless, the outrage focused on Byng, who was court-marshalled and accused of ‘not doing his utmost’ and sentenced to execution.
-Politicians and public, whom at first demanded Byng’s head, realised that Byng was a mere scapegoat for the inadequacies of the Admiralty, now called for leniency: ‘for our own consciences sake, as well as in justice to the prisoner, we pray your lordships, in the most earnest manner, to recommend him to his majesty’s clemency.’
+Politicians and public, whom at first demanded Byng’s head, realised that Byng had become a mere scapegoat for the inadequacies of the Admiralty.
+Now they called for leniency: ‘for our own consciences’ sake, as well as in justice to the prisoner, we pray your lordships, in the most earnest manner, to recommend him to his majesty’s clemency.’

 Prime Minister, William Pitt (the Elder), pressed King George II to use his royal prerogative of mercy and overturn the verdict.
 The king declined.